PolyHx/HxBuddy/README.md

 ### App

-- Install the dependencies in packages/app by running `yarn install`
+- Install the dependencies in packages/web by running `yarn`
 - Run using `yarn dev`
 - Run both the server and the app using `./run.sh dev`